ladm99/media-dl/README.md

 # media-dl
 yt-dl: Simple program that downloads youtube videos, audio, and subs.
 Also, can mux the video and audio files together into an mkv.

-pl-dl: Simple program that can download an entire playlist
+media-dl: Simple program that can download an entire playlist or individual videos, usuable on crunchyroll

-Muxing is done via ffmpeg
+Muxing is done via [ffmpeg](https://ffmpeg.org/)

-yt-dlp is being used to download video, audio, and subs
+[yt-dlp](https://github.com/yt-dlp/yt-dlp) is being used to download video, audio, and subs

-aria2c is being used to increase download speeds
+[aria2c](https://aria2.github.io/) is being used to increase download speeds

 Should work with other websites like crunchyroll, but still has not been fully tested